Creating a Digital Strategy

 A few things to keep in mind

-This process is designed to maximize success by cultivating stakeholder buy in through their participation.
-Their engagement is key to defining and ultimately selling your strategy to senior management.
+This process is designed to maximize success by cultivating stakeholder buy-in through their participation.
+Stakeholder engagement is key to defining and ultimately selling your strategy to senior management.
 Plan to routinely revisit and update your strategy and roadmap.
-Finally, keys to successfully enacting your strategy include patience, pragmatism, and perseverance – not unlike your vacation trip come to think of it.
+Finally, keys to successfully enacting your strategy include patience, pragmatism, and perseverance – not unlike your vacation trip, come to think of it.

 BigThunk Can Help You Create Your Digital Strategy